IliassTAHIRI/itahiri/content/post/2018-08-13-data-analysis-using-python-energy-mix-in-morocco.md

 slug: data-analysis-using-python-energy-mix-in-morocco
 categories: []
 tags: []
-subtitle: 'Data analysis using Python - Energy mix in Morocco'
+subtitle: 'Energy mix in Morocco'
 ---
 The aim of this article is to understand the energy mix in morocco by using the data provided by World Development Indicators dataset from the World Bank.
 <!--more-->